atomic-penguin/chef-fundamentals/slides/introduction/01_slide.md

 lends itself quite nicely to configuration management.

-In Chef, Ruby knowledge is not necessary, as the Chef DSL provides primitive *resource* functions to accomplish most anything.
+In Chef, Ruby knowledge is not necessary, as the Chef DSL provides primitive *Resource* functions to accomplish most anything.
 However, the full power of Ruby is still there when you need it.

 Chef *Recipes* are a pure Ruby domain specific language.
 They are